 Bike Ride / Triathlon

 The bike only option will begin at 6am, while the triathlon begins (with swimming first) at 6:30am.
-Since the bicycle portion is not a race, we kindly ask that cyclist ride to the right of the lane, only moving left to over take.
-This will allow the triathletes room to pass on the left if overtaking bicycle-only participants.
+Those who are just doing the bike ride and not competing in the Bike Race or Triathlon we kindly ask that cyclist ride to the right of the lane, only moving left to over take.
+This will allow the triathletes room to pass on the left if overtaking bicycle ride only participants.
 At the finish area at Aikahi Elementary School there will be a bicycle-only participant area separate from the triathlon transition area.
 Please keep the transition area clear for the triathlon participants.

 This is a one direction course.
 27 miles from Ala Moana to Aikahi Elementary School.
 There are shuttle options for those wishing to return to Ala Moana.
 The Hawaii Bicycling League is also organizing a casual ride back to Ala Moana around Mokapuu Lookout.
 This adds an additional 32 miles to the day, totaling 59 miles of riding.
 HBL will be leading rides that depart at 10am and 11am.
 These are unsupported rides and will have a ride leader who is familiar with the course.